widgetti/ipyvuetify/docs/usage.rst

 `Vuetify documentation <https://vuetifyjs.com/components/selects/>`_.
 Browse the side bar on the left hand side and select a widget, then click <> on the right hand side on an example to see the source code for it.
 The HTML code may seem unfamiliar at first, but this documentation will guide you through it.
-For starters to translate the Vuetify widget names, which are starting with :code:`v-`, to ipyvuetify, remove the :code:`v-` prefix and capitalize the remaining name.
-E.g :code:`v-select` becomes Select.
+For starters to translate the Vuetify widget names, which are starting with :code:`v-`, to ipyvuetify, remove the :code:`v-` prefix and CamelCase the remaining name.
+E.g :code:`v-select` becomes code:`Select` and :code:`v-list-item` becomes code:`ListItem`.

 Equivalent Vuetify syntax of the example above: